How I Work

 Leadership is deployment

 Who is on the field?
 Who should own what?
 Where is friction building?
 What creates trust and momentum right now?
-Leadership is placing people where they can win, tightening feedback loops, and helping the team produce at its best with the roster in front of you.
+It is placing people where they can win, tightening feedback loops, and helping the team produce at its best with the roster in front of you.

 Hands-on execution